AIFDR/riab/docs/usage/plugins/development.rst

 At the end of the function the calculated impact is returned.
 This can be any object and it is up to the application to know what to do with the results returned

 .. warning:: One major gotcha with the plugins is that the files they are in must be imported as part of the module hierarchy consideration.
-This can be done in the __init__ file.
-Support may be provided in the future to import all python files under a given directory (i.e. force_import_plugins(dir))
+This is done automatically on restart so you will need to restart Risiko to see any new plugins added.

 .. note:: As the doc string is exec'ed as part of the requirements check it could be that security issues would be exposed.
 However it should be noted that if one can change the docstring, then any other malicious code injection would also be possible.
 The only objection then is that it is less noticeable in the doc string.